 Conservation Innovation Grants

-NRCS provides funding opportunities for agriculturalists and others through various programs.
-Conservation Innovation Grants (CIG) is a voluntary program intended to stimulate the development and adoption of innovative conservation approaches and technologies while leveraging Federal investment in environmental enhancement and protection, in conjunction with agricultural production.
-Under CIG, Environmental Quality Incentives Program funds are used to award competitive grants to non-Federal governmental or nongovernmental organizations, Tribes, or individuals.
+The Conservation Innovation Grant (CIG) is a voluntary, competitive grants program intended to stimulate the development and adoption of innovative approaches and technologies for conservation on agricultural lands.
+CIG uses Environmental Quality Incentives Program (EQIP) funds to award competitive grants to non-Federal governmental or non-governmental organizations, American Indian Tribes, or individuals.
+Producers involved in CIG funded projects must be EQIP eligible.

-CIG enables NRCS to work with other public and private entities to accelerate technology transfer and adoption of promising technologies and approaches to address some of the Nation's most pressing natural resource concerns.
-CIG will benefit agricultural producers by providing more options for environmental enhancement and compliance with Federal, State, and local regulations.
+Through CIG, NRCS partners with public and private entities to accelerate technology transfer and adopt promising technologies.
+These new technologies and approaches address some of New York’s most pressing natural resource concerns.
+CIG benefits agricultural producers by providing more options for environmental enhancement and compliance within New York.

 Additional CIG Information

-Application materials and RFP will be posted on Grants.Gov when they are available.
+Application materials and Request for Proposals (RFP) will be posted on Grants.Gov an offsite link.

-The following documents require Adobe Reader.
-All documents are less than 440 KB in size except where noted.
+The following documents document require Adobe Reader.
+All documents are less than 250 KB.

 Sign up for Farm Bill email updates